optimumtact/byond-regex/README.md

     make

-You can then test that this is correctly compiled by invoking the following
+You can then test that byond-regex is correctly compiled by invoking the following

     export LD_LIBRARY_PATH=.
     make test